State And Federal Criminal Appeals

 Obtaining Results Through State And Federal Appeals

 You must file a criminal appeal if the trial court fails to get Indiana or federal law correct at a pretrial suppression hearing or at trial.
-Identifying and successfully arguing these legal issues, is not easy and requires experience.
-For example, successfully challenging a legal mistake in a felony sexual battery conviction could reduce it to a misdemeanor, a result which Kathleen recently obtained.
+Identifying and successfully arguing these legal issues is not easy and requires experience.
+For example, successfully challenging a legal mistake in a felony sexual battery conviction could reduce it to a misdemeanor.
 That makes a difference.

-Hayes Ruemmele LLC, has handled appeals in front of the Indiana Court of Appeals, Indiana Supreme Court and the U.S. Court of Appeals for the 7th Circuit and the Federal Circuit.
+Hayes Ruemmele LLC has handled appeals in front of the Indiana Court of Appeals, the Indiana Supreme Court and the U.S. Court of Appeals for the 7th Circuit and the Federal Circuit.

 Appellate Case Examples

 Our attorneys have been involved in some significant appeals of state crimes.
 In one case, the Indiana Supreme Court found a portion of the Indiana sexual offender registry law unconstitutional.
 Following the decision, an overbroad registry requirement was lifted from the shoulders of many in our community.

 We were part of a team that overturned on appeal a rule of evidence used in Indiana in sex crime cases that for over 100 years had denied a fair trial to the accused.

 We have vacated on appeal convictions that violated double jeopardy and that were not proven beyond a reasonable doubt.